dyrector-io/dyrectorio/CONTRIBUTING.md

 Help us keep dyrector.io open and inclusive.
 Please read and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

+## Git branching strategy

+We have two persistent branches: main, develop.
+PRs are going into develop.
+The develop branch is always fast-forward mergable to main.
+PR titles must follow the conventional commit guidelines.

+Release: a release commit is made to develop, package versions are bumped, develop is fast-forward merged into main.
+Hotfix: in rare occassions, a hotfix/** branch is created from main and the PR targets the main branch, develop must be rebased to main -- using rebase-onto.

 ## Submit a Pull Request

 Branch naming convention is as following